2020 is mercifully coming to an end, and all in all, we think it went pretty well.

-To wrap up the year on a more personal note, we want to share with you some holiday traditions from selected members of the Gymglish team.
-We’re an international group with origins and families around the world, so here are a few of our most memorable holiday.
+To wrap up this year on a joyful note, we want to recycle some holiday traditions from members of the Gymglish team, all of whom are still alive, we assure you.
+We’re an international group with diverse traditions, so here are some handpicked traditions that we didn’t bother to update for 2020.
+Enjoy!

 Daniella (Business developer, Peru): “In Peru, we celebrate Christmas in the summer, so Papá Noel brings gifts to children under the scorching hot sun.
 Christmas Eve is mostly celebrated with close family.
 A traditional Christmas dinner includes turkey served with an apple sauce, and (illegal) fireworks blast off through the night”.
 Truly a peaceful image.